felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 Extending the grid using parallel periodic boundary conditions as done with interpolation in hamada coordinates is also not an option.
 In hamada interpolation the s-grid is extended regularly outside of $-0.5<s<0.5$.
 But, because $s$ is periodic ($s=s±1$), corresponding extended poloidal points would be coincide precisely poloidally.
-This causes ambigous data as different values are defined on the same poloidal points.
+This causes ambiguous data as different values are defined on the same poloidal points.
 The RBFI cannot handle this and will throw a `SingularMatrix` Error.
 Because the grid is discrete, its also not possible to add new points at the half-way point between $0.5-(Delta s)/2 < s < 0.5$, as the periodic points would be out of bounds as well.
 Therefore the interpolation results at the boundary will show numerical artifacts for poloidal interpolation.